blunghino/TsuDB/README.md

 effort to bring the data into a single program where many tsunamis could be studied side by side.
 TsuDB now comprises an extended set of tools for processing, analyzing, and visualizing the data in the tsunami deposit database.

+*Note that many unittest tests will fail without the proper test data files.
+These files contain real data and have been excluded from the public GitHub page.